 Master of Education in Technology Integration

-Are you hoping to earn your Master of Education in Missouri or online?
-At Graceland University, our integrated technology training program is designed to help you improve student learning by incorporating new technologies into the classroom.
-This online Master's in Education program can teach you to use current and emerging technologies at an in-depth level while exploring such areas as podcasting, web 2.0 technologies, blogs, vlogs, wiki creation and more.
+Our Master of Education online program can teach you to use current and emerging technologies at an in-depth level while exploring such areas as podcasting, web 2.0 technologies, blogs, vlogs, wiki creation and more.
 Our integrated technology training coursework can help you tap into your students' natural motivations.

 As part of your integrated technology training, you will evaluate tools already available within your classroom.
 In addition, you'll use web 2.0 technologies to create a plan that helps improve your students' skills.
-By using technology in the classroom, you can develop a more dynamic and powerful curriculum that can help you manage student behavior while stimulating, motivating and actively engaging students in learning.
+By using technology-integrated classrooms, you can develop a more dynamic and powerful curriculum that can help you manage student behavior while stimulating, motivating and actively engaging students in learning.

 While participating in this program, you will complete eight required courses and two elective courses in one of two areas of study: Virtual Schools or Differentiated Instruction.
 Virtual Schools students will learn to effectively design and teach online courses, while Differentiated Instruction students learn how to design instruction for diverse learning styles.